 <ds:Signature xmlns:ds="http://www.w3.org/2000/09/xmldsig#"> section of the XML.

-Keep the certificate, it will be used in the next step for the SAML configuration in Cyberwatch.
+Keep this certificate, it will be used in the next step for the SAML configuration in Cyberwatch.

 Start by configuring SAML in Cyberwatch, go to Administration > Identity provider.

-- In the “Label” field, provide a value of your choice, for example
+- In the “Text of the login button” field, provide a value of your choice, for example

 ADFS authentication.
 This string will be used to create the connection button on the Cyberwatch signin page

-- In the “SP Entity ID” field, provide your IDP relying party trust identifier for example
+- In the “SP Entity ID” field, name the relying party trust identifier of your IDP, for example

 - In the “IDP SSO target URL” field, provide the SSO authentication URL of the ADFS.
 It should match the format